 Spinal cord injuries are often the result of severe accidents caused by another party’s negligence or recklessness.
 If that describes your case in any way, you’ll need the help of our Dallas accident team.
-Attorney Jeff Benton has won significant settlements for his clients who are suffering from spinal cord injuries.
+Attorney Jeff Benton has won significant settlements for his clients suffering from spinal cord injuries.

 Accidents that cause injury to the spinal cord can be some of the most emotionally and physically devastating.
 The spinal cord acts as a messenger between the brain and the body, relaying critical information about movement and using the body’s senses.
 When an individual is involved in a car wreck, sports injury, surgical error, or any other bodily accident, trauma to the spine is likely to cause a spinal cord injury.

 Spinal cord injuries usually result in a loss of sensation and mobility below the place where the trauma occurred.
-Many people lose control of their limbs or experience a loss of function of large portions of their body.
+Many people lose control of their limbs or experience a loss of function in large portions of their body.
 Victims of accidents that caused spinal cord injuries commonly pursue legal action for:

 Though these symptoms seem and are serious, many of the hundreds of thousands of people that sustain these injuries each year in accidents go on to live normal and productive, though altered, lives.

 Rehabilitative technology such as braces, surgical intervention for spine stabilization, medicines, therapy, ventilators, and mobility devices allow for comprehensive treatment and full lifestyles for victims of spinal cord accidents.
-Though these assistive devices and the medical care needed are very expensive, every accident victim deserves every opportunity to have maximum control over their lives, live happily and fully, and partake in daily tasks.
+Though these assistive devices and the medical care needed are expensive, every accident victim deserves every opportunity to have maximum control over their lives, live happily and fully, and partake in daily tasks.

 This is why it is so important to get legal representation immediately after you have sustained a spinal cord injury, so we can begin building a substantial case against all negligent parties involved in the accident.
 With an attorney, victims are more likely to be compensated for costly rehabilitative therapies and assistive devices to afford the care they need.